Costly Christmas: Tree shortage raises prices

 Christmas tree prices are going up as supply is going way down.

-For the first time, Kirchem Farm will not be selling Christmas trees at all this year.
+For the first time, the historic Kirchem Farm will not be selling Christmas trees at all this year.

 The farm is facing a tree shortage like it’s never experienced before.